wikiknights/cs-materials/src/intro-to-c/operators/operators-practice-answers.md

 # Arithmetic Operators Practice (Solutions)
+By Nicole Zolnier

 A fun thing to do in these exercises is to create a separate function and call it in main.
 That way, you can have your own library of functions and reuse it if you need.
+Note that these are suggestions, there are many ways to solve these problems.

 1. Write a function that takes 5 numbers and returns the sum and average (in two decimal places) of them.
 **Answer:**